-In July and August 2020, I will be walked from Dover in Kent to Cape Wrath in Scotland and wild camped all the way.
+In July and August 2020, I walked from Dover in Kent to Cape Wrath in Scotland and wild camped all the way.
 This 1,100 mile (ish) route included the North Downs Way, the Wey Navigation path, the Grand Union Canal, part of the Oxford Canal, Coventry Canal and the Pennine Way.
 Then from the end of the Pennine Way at Kirk Yetholm, I followed the Scottish National Trail all the way to the finish at Cape Wrath.
 This post will explain my Dover to Cape Wrath preparations.

 If you’d like to see an overview map of my whole route from Dover to Cape Wrath, it’s here.

 Well, this is the plan anyway!
 One thing I learned from walking LEJOG is that I tend to change my route depending on weather conditions and my general mood.
 If I am struggling I tend to aim more for the roads and tracks rather than muddy footpaths.
 The massive advantage of wild camping is that route variations are possible, as I am not aiming for a specific place each day.

 Covid-19 and social distancing

 I will be as self sufficient as possible and wild camp every night.
 My wife will be driving me to the start and resupplying me as often as she can.
 This way I will be meeting the rules for social distancing during the walk.
 I will also be carrying face masks for the occasions when I’ll need to enter food shops along the way.